g7hoa/g7hoa.github.io/index.md

 ### Training dates

- * The next Foundation course is TBC
+ * The next Foundation course is 29 February and 1 March
- * The next Intermediate course is TBC
+ * The next Intermediate course is 29 March and 4-5 April
- * The next Full revision class starts on 21 February and runs for approximately 6 months
+ * The next Full revision class is TBC